csc-training/geocomputing_course/materials/job_monitoring.md

    - Problems in the batch job script can cause parameters to be ignored and default values are used instead
 4. Did it fail immediately or did it run for some time?
    - Jobs failing immediately are often due to something like typos, missing inputs, bad parameters _etc_.
-5. Check the error file captured by the batch job script (default name `slurm-jobid.out`)
+5. Check the error file captured by the batch job script
 6. Check any other error files and logs your program may have produced
 7. Error messages can sometimes be long, cryptic and a bit intimidating, but ...
    - Try skimming through them and see if you can spot something "human-readable"